 Relying on planned availability, FireServiceRota is able to alert team members with the required skills.

-Each emergency requires specialised personnel; which is why FireServiceRota is able to individually alert firefighters based on their skills and availability.
+Each emergency requires specialised personnel; which is why FireServiceRota is able to individually alert firefighters.
+Firefighters are selected based on fairness, their skills, and availability.

 If someone rejects the call or fails to acknowledge in time, the next available firefighter with the missing skill(s) will be alerted.